TykTechnologies/tyk-docs/tyk-docs/content/developer-support/tyk-streams/bloblang/walthrough.md

 }
 ```

 Also note that we can use quotes in order to express path segments that contain symbols or whitespace.
-Great, let's move on quick before our self-satisfaction gets in the way of progress.

 ## Basic Methods and Functions